ssoelvsten/slides/GUIDELINES.md

       Breaking eye contact can be used to put weight onto a topic.

-    - *Pointing*: Pointing with a finger is for a _single person_ while with an open hand can be interpreted as _everyone_.
+    - *Pointing*: Pointing with a finger is for a *single person* while with an open hand can be interpreted as *everyone*.

-  - *Rule of Three*: We remember better if something comes in a package of 3.
+  - *Rule of Three*: We remember things better if something comes in a package of
-  For example, "X provides A, B, and C".
+  3. For example, "X provides A, B, and C".
 In this case, it is also good to visually count 1,2,3 with your fingers.

   If you have more than three points it can feel overwhelming.
 If you have fewer